Gloria Stoll Karn

 Gloria Maria Stoll Karn (November 13, 1923 – July 23, 2022) was an American artist who specialized in graphic art that was published in pulp magazines.
+She graduated from New York's High School of Music and Art in 1941.

-Her work is contained in private collections and in the permanent collections of Speed Art Museum, Brooklyn Museum of Art, the Pittsburgh Public School, Yale, the Carnegie Museum of Art.
-Stoll Karn graduated from New York's High School of Music and Art in 1941.
+Her work is contained in private collections and in the permanent collections of the Speed Art Museum, Brooklyn Museum of Art, the Pittsburgh Public School, Yale, and the Carnegie Museum of Art.